 You can find Thomas Wolfe’s grave at Riverside Cemetery, where he and many other notable figures are buried and interred.

-Things to Do Elsewhere in Asheville
+More Things to Do in Asheville (Biltmore Village)

 However, it’s easy to see why this is one of the most popular things to do in Asheville.
 Start with a tour of the immaculate 250-room house.

 After you’ve imagined how you’d utilize each room as your own, head outside for a walk around the beautiful gardens that surround the house.

 Finally, you can top your day off with a tasting at Biltmore’s historic winery and take at least a bottle or two home.
 This is one of the best North Carolina wineries for a good reason.

 The Cathedral of All Souls